Looking for a quick and easy way to learn flutenotes for beginners? You’ve found the quintessential guide on how to read music notes for flute.

 Don’t try to grip the keys or put your fingertip right on the key.
 Instead, let your whole hand hold the flute, and remember that your fingertip is simply an extension of your finger that originates near the wrist.
 Proceed slowly, and try to eliminate any unnecessary tensions as you play.

-As you learn the flute basics, try to release and relax your elbows and shoulders, which are two areas that often try to “help” as you play.
+As you learn the flute for beginners basics, try to release and relax your elbows and shoulders, which are two areas that often try to “help” as you play.
 Lastly, learn to keep your fingers close to the keys—don’t let them fly away with each change of note!
 This is referred to as “economy of motion.”

 How to Learn All Flutes Notes Quickly